cpjobling/eg-247-textbook/_build/dt_systems/4/dt_models.md

 ## Converting Continuous Time Systems to Discrete Time Systems

-* In analogue electronics, to implement a filter we would need to resort to op-amp circuits with resistors, capacitors and inductors acting as energy dissipation, storage and release devices.
+In analogue electronics, to implement a filter we would need to resort to op-amp circuits with resistors, capacitors and inductors acting as energy dissipation, storage and release devices.

 * In modern digital electronics, it is often more convenient to take the original transfer function $H(s)$ and produce an equivalent $H(z)$.

 * We can then determine a *difference equation* that will respresent $h[n]$ and implement this as *computer algorithm*.

 * Simple storage of past values in memory becomes the repository of past state rather than the integrators and derivative circuits that are needed in the analogue world.

-* To achieve this, all we need is to be able to do is to *sample* and *process* the signals quickly enough to avoid violating Nyquist-Shannon's sampling theorem.
+To achieve this, all we need is to be able to do is to *sample* and *process* the signals quickly enough to avoid violating Nyquist-Shannon's sampling theorem.

 ### Continuous System Equivalents

 * There is no digital system that uniquely represents a continuous system
 * This is because as we are sampling, we only have knowledge of signals being processed at the sampling instants, and need to *reconstruct* the inter-sample behaviour.
 * In practice, only a small number of transformations are used.
-* The derivation of these is beyond the scope of this module, but we'll mention the ones that Matlab provides in a function called `c2d`
+* The derivation of these is beyond the scope of this module, but **in class** we'll demonstrate the ones that MATLAB provides in a function called `c2d`

-### Matlab c2d function
+### MATLAB c2d function

 Let's see what the help function says: